 04.01 General Responsibilities.
-Each inspection of a licensee, vendor, and certificate holder shall be documented in a report consisting of a cover letter, inspection report, and attachments.
+Each inspection of a licensee, vendor, and certificate holder shall be documented in a report consisting of a cover letter, inspection report enclosure, and attachments.

 04.02 Inspectors.

 Inspectors should prepare inspection reports in accordance with the guidance provided in this IMC.